-While undoubtedly, the USA has some of the world’s best education in medicine, alongside the UK, Canada, Korea, and India closely following, it can be challenging to get into a recognized university in one of these countries.
+The USA, UK, Canada, Korea, and India are popular options for medical education, but it can be challenging to get into a recognized university in these countries.

-Competitive exams, complex admission processes, and unfamiliar medium of instruction shouldn’t deter you from pursuing a medical degree that you like.
-In this article, we will go through some of the best alternative countries that provide top-notch medical programs.
+Competitive exams, complex admission processes, and an unfamiliar medium of instruction should not deter you from pursuing a medical degree.
+In this article, we will go through some alternative countries that offer English-taught medical programs for international students.

 Easiest Countries to Study Medicine